 BB-Report designated Roth contributions under a section 403(b) salary reduction agreement.
-Do not use this code to report elective deferrals under code E.
+Do not use this code to report regular elective deferrals to a section 403(b) plan as these are reported under code E.

 DD-The Affordable Care Act requires employers to report the cost of coverage under an employer-sponsored group health plan.
 IRS Notice 2011-28 provided relief for smaller employers filing fewer than 250 W-2 forms by making the reporting requirement optional for them until further guidance is issued by the IRS.
 The reporting under this provision is for information only; the amounts reported are not included in taxable wages and are not subject to new taxes.